Ruth Kestenbaum Ben-Dov

 Copy of four pages from Esh Kodesh manuscript on four canvases, with landscape painting underneath

-Untitled with Manuscript, 2009, printed text and oil on canvas, 60 x 75 cm (24” x 30”)
+Landscape with Manuscript, 2009, oil on canvas and printed text on canvas, 60 x 75 cm (24” x 30”)

 Now the Sorrow is So Great that the World Cannot Contain It